Fund Manager Who Predicted Gold’s All-Time High Sees Gold Doubling in 3-5 Years

 “If you see $24 an ounce prices, then buy it because the probability is that we’ll see $28 soon.
 And ultimately, it will move higher over the next several months,” said Christian.

 The view that a dip would present a buying opportunity goes in line with CPM Group’s general expectations for the precious metals market.
-In a recent statement, the firm elaborated on their bullish forecast: “CPM Group believes that precious-metals prices are presently in the foothills of a much larger increase in the prices of these metals over the next several years.”2021, gold price, safe haven, silver price
+In a recent statement, the firm elaborated on their bullish forecast: “CPM Group believes that precious-metals prices are presently in the foothills of a much larger increase in the prices of these metals over the next several years.”2021, Featured, gold price, safe haven, silver price